QuickBase/interview-demos/python/README.md

 ## Purpose
 The purpose of this exercise is not to give a "gotcha" question or puzzle, but a straight-forward (albeit contrived) example of the kind of requirement that might arise in a real project so that we have shared context for a technical conversation during the interview.
-We are interested in how you approach a project, so you should feel free to add new class files as well modify the files that are provided as you see fit.
+We are interested in how you approach a project.
 Use of your favorite libraries or frameworks is fine, but not required.
 How you demonstrate the correctness of your implementation is up to you.

 ## Requirements
 Create a command line Python program, which retrieves the information of a GitHub User and creates a new Contact or updates an existing contact in Freshdesk, using their respective APIs.